bedops/bedops/docs/content/revision-history.rst

 * Starch C++ API

-  * Fixed output from :code:`bedops -u` (multiset union) on two or more Starch archives, such that the remainder string was not being cleared correctly.
+  * Fixed output from :code:`bedops -u` (:code:`--everything`, or multiset union) on two or more Starch archives, such that the remainder string was not being cleared correctly.

 * :ref:`starch-diff <starch_diff>`

   * Improved usage statement to clarify output (cf. `Issue 180 <https://github.com/bedops/bedops/issues/180>`_).

+* Resolved Clang warnings for various binaries.

 =================
 Previous versions